eddeee888/workshop-react-custom-hooks/exercise.md

 Hook is a great way to reuse functionality.
 In our app, we can see that Login and Signup both have `State` and `{ email: '', password: ''}` declared, and they both return `[values, setValues]`.
 We can create a hook called `useAuthenticationForm()` so we don't have to repeat the same thing in both files!

-Once 'hooked' onto a component, the hooks will create seperated component states, making it possible to reuse on different components.
+Once 'hooked' onto a component, the hooks will create seperated component states, making it possible to reuse its functionality different components.

 How it should work: